 And while it may not be the most fun thing to do with your spare time, you can contact the IRS directly to find out if you have any unclaimed tax refunds.

-The states that you’ve lived in may owe you a tax refund as well.
+The states that you’ve lived in may owe you a tax refund, so reach out to their tax departments online.
 The NAUPA database can also help you track down this unclaimed money.
-So reach out to tax department in the states you have resided in.

 Unclaimed Money in Retirement Plans